mvertes/yaegi/doc/yaegi-internals/Readme.md

 ![figure 2: AST](ex1_raw_ast.drawio.svg)

 This is the raw AST, with no annotations, as obtained from the parser.
-Each node contains an index number (for labelling purpose only), and the node type, computed by the parser from the set of Go grammar rules (i.e. "stmt" for "list of [statements]", "call" for "call [expression]", ...).
+Each node contains an index number (for labelling purpose only), and the node type, computed by the parser from the set of Go grammar rules (i.e.
+"stmt" for "list of [statements]", "call" for "call [expression]", ...).
 We also recognize the source tokens as literal values in leaf locations.

 Walking the tree consists in visiting the nodes starting from the root (node 1), in their numbering order (here from 1 to 15): depth first (the children before the siblings) and from left to right.
 At each node, a callback `in` is invoked at entry (pre-processing) and a callback `out` at exit (post-processing).

 When the `in` callback executes, only the information computed in the sub-trees in the left of the node is available, in addition to the pre-processing information computed in the node ancestors.
 The `in` callback returns a boolean.
-If the result is false, the node sub-tree is skipped, allowing to short-cut processing or, for example, to avoid to dive in function bodies and process only function signatures.
+If the result is false, the node sub-tree is skipped, allowing to short-cut processing, for example to avoid to dive in function bodies and process only function signatures.

 When the `out` callback executes, the results computed on the whole descendant sub-trees are available, which is useful for example to compute the size of a composite object defined accross nested structures.
 In the absence of post-processing, multiple tree walks are necessary to achieve the same result.

 A semantic analysis step is therefore simply a tree walk with the right callbacks.
-In the case of our interpreter, we have two tree walks to perform: the globals and types analysis in [interp/gta.go] and the control-flow graphs analysis in [interp/cfg.go].
+In the case of our interpreter, we have two tree walks to
+perform: the globals and types analysis in [interp/gta.go] and the control-flow graphs analysis in [interp/cfg.go].
 In both files, notice the call to `root.Walk`.

 Note: we have chosen to represent the AST as a uniform node structure as opposed to the [ast.Node] interface in the Go standard library,